Robust Beamforming Design for STAR-RIS Aided RSMA Network with Hardware Impairments: Proposed algorithm

 However, the problem $(P_{1})$ is still hard to tackle since the presence of the sum of fractional terms.
 Upon applying quadratic transform \cite{Fractional programming for communication systems-Part II} by introducing the auxiliary variable $\textbf{b} = \text{[}b_{1}, b_{2},\,.\,.\,.\,,\,b_{K} \text{]}$, the problem $(P_{1})$ can be further transformed into

 where $f_{R}(\mathbf{f_{k}},\mathbf{f_{c}},\mathbf{\Phi _{i}}, \textbf{a},\textbf{b},\textbf{c})$ is formulated as (\ref{objective function after FP}) at the top of the next page.

 Compared with the original problem, the transferred form is more tractable by introducing two auxiliary variables.
-To solve $(\widehat{P_{1}})$, we capitalize SDR and SCA method alternatively to each group of variables while others kept fixed.
+To solve $(\widehat{P_{1}})$, we capitalize SCA and PF method alternatively to each group of variables while others kept fixed.
 The sub-problems of updating each group are specified in details in the following subsections.